Straubinger/lix/README.md

-speeches
+LIX of Danish Speeches
 ========
-The speeches.csv file consists of LIX on the speeches.
+The speeches.csv file contains the LIX in speeches given by the Danish Prime Minister and the Queen of Denmark.
+LIX is a readability measure indicating the difficulty of the text and is computed as follows: